aniou/morfe/README.md

 for updates!
 I need it for my personal experiments, so features should pop-up and mutate without warning! :):

-Second warning: because of heavy re-factoring an GenX features are not available yet.
+Second warning: because of heavy re-factoring GenX features are not available yet.
 So far I was able to restore FMX-like behaviour with new code - but GenX-like memory map is on the way!